 Take their keywords as inspiration, nothing more.

-Brainstorm an Unlimited Stream of Ideas
+Brainstorm an Unlimited Stream of Interesting Topics to Write About

 Most often, the typical brainstorming session consists of setting a 30-minute timer and thinking as many ideas as possible.
 The problem is that if you can’t seem to figure out what to write about, brainstorming won’t help you at all.